vkakerbeck/tbp.monty/docs/overview/further-reading.md

 Leadholm, N., Clay, V., Knudstrup, S., Lee, H., Hawkins, J. (2025) **Thousand-Brains Systems: Sensorimotor Intelligence for Rapid, Robust Learning and Inference** arXiv. <https://arxiv.org/abs/2507.04494>

+> [!NOTE]
+> You can read the [Thousand-Brains Systems Plain Language Explainer](https://thousandbrains.org/thousand-brain-systems-sensorimotor-intelligence-for-rapid-robust-learning-and-inference-a-plain-language-explainer/) for a less technical overview of the concepts in the above paper.

 Hawkins, J., Leadholm, N., Clay, V. (2025) **Hierarchy or Heterarchy?
 A Theory of Long-Range Connections for the Sensorimotor Brain** arXiv. <https://arxiv.org/abs/2507.05888>

+> [!NOTE]
+> You can read the [Hierarchy or Heterarchy Plain Language Explainer](https://thousandbrains.org/hierarchy-or-heterarchy-a-theory-of-long-range-connections-for-the-sensorimotor-brain-a-plain-language-explainer/) for a less technical overview of the concepts in the above paper.

 # Other Resources
 ## Videos